 Vula is UCT’s name for the Sakai LMS, which may be one of the solutions proposed for UCT by one or more vendors.
 The Evaluation Committee may select one of these bids as the preferred way forward for UCT, in which case Vula would continue to be UCT’s LMS but move to a cloud-hosted platform, or an alternative system may be chosen based on the Committee’s selection and evaluation criteria.

-As part of defining the specifications for UCT’s requirements for a core LMS, CILT is running a campus-wide survey for both students and staff later in May 2021.
-You can provide your input about what you consider important in a learning management system now and in the future through this survey.
+As part of defining the specifications for UCT’s requirements for a core LMS, CILT ran a campus-wide survey and focus groups for both students and staff in May 2021.

 Yes there will be support available.
 The migration of some content and course items such as Assignments is likely to be automated.
 In other courses, the way your course is presented may need to be restructured and offers an opportunity for re-design.